“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 The University of Bolton's Postgraduate Diploma in Health and Social Care examines health in its broad context and investigates contemporary health issues.
 There is a growing demand for health and social care workers who are not restricted by boundaries and can work flexibly to accommodate the increasingly complex health and social care needs of individuals, families and communities.

-Successful completion of this Postgraduate Diploma will provide you with a platform to explore working in a wide range of statutory, voluntary and independent settings including local authority or multi-agency teams.
+Successfully completing this Postgraduate Diploma will provide you with a platform to explore working in a wide range of statutory, voluntary and independent settings, including local authority or multi-agency teams.

-You may also have the option of continuing your studies and completing your master’s level dissertation to achieve the award of MSc Health and Social Care.
+You may also have the option of continuing your studies and completing your master's level dissertation to achieve the MSc Health and Social Care award.

 Graduates can also use the qualification as a stepping-stone for entry into a range of other careers.
-For some of these roles, relevant experience and/or postgraduate study may be required.
-Some of these careers include:
+Some of these roles may require relevant experience and/or postgraduate study.
+Possible careers include:

 The fees for a student's course of study will be set for the normal duration of that course subject only to inflationary increases – measured by the Consumer Price Index (CPI) recorded in March each year to take effect for subsequent start dates.

 For details of how to apply for this course, please choose your status from the options below:

 We use a variety of teaching methods to ensure you receive the broadest of opportunities to fulfil your potential.
 In lectures, you’ll be introduced to the programme’s core content, which we’ll build on in seminars.
 You’ll have the chance to participate in group discussions and small group workshops, as well as one-on-one and group tutorials.
 To develop your practical awareness and skills, you’ll be able to observe simulations performed by tutors and have the opportunity to apply your knowledge in practice-based exercises.